 - Obon (in mid-August)

-It’s not absolutely essential, but if you’re traveling during one of these holidays we usually recommend forgoing the JR Pass in favor of individual tickets.
+If you’re traveling during one of these holidays, our usual suggestion would be to forgo the JR Pass in favor of individual tickets.

 Your Itinerary Doesn’t Involve Many Train Journeys